shmuel613/foodclub/README.md

 # NOTES
 While designing this, there were many areas I would have liked to improve upon, and may still in the future for my own enrichment.
 Some of those areas include:
- - Using the powers of docker-compose to contain all services except the NodeJS Orders service so that they are inaccessible from the outside.
  - Individual reviews of different restaurants and menu items, as opposed to just offering a rating
  - many improvements could be added to the API to accomodate more scenarios, such